-17.01.2019 - 31.03.2019Curator: Anna Król Cooperation: Monika Pawłowska
+17.01.2019 - 31.03.2019Exhibition script and design: Anna Król Cooperation: Monika Pawłowska Conservation supervision: Joanna Haba

-Although Hiroshige stemmed from a samurai family, he identified with bourgeois Edo culture, and this enabled him to depict characteristic elements of that culture with fluency in his images of beautiful women, portraits of actors, and theatrical scenes.
-Nonetheless, it was primarily as the author of his series of landscapes that he rose to fame; these include Fifty-three halts on the Tōkaidō highroad, Eight views of Ōmi province, One hundred views of famous places in Edo.
-He made masterful views of the landscape at differing times of the day and year, and in varying weather conditions.
-He employed innovative composition solutions, unconventional spatial ideas, and an original way of framing details of reality.
+Hiroshige Utagawa (1797–1858), alongside Utamaro and Hokusai, is one of the greatest ukiyoe artists, those who had a decisive impact on the Western art of the nineteenth and twentieth centuries.
+It was primarily with his series of landscapes that he rose to fame, the most notable being The Fifty-Three Stations of the Tōkaidō Highway or One Hundred Famous Views of Edo.
+He rendered masterful views of the landscape at differing times of the day and year, and in varying weather conditions.
+He employed innovative compositional solutions, unconventional spatial ideas, and an original way of framing details of reality.
 These naturalistic and at once ambient prints create a remarkable, fascinating vision of Japan.
-A body of around 10,000 works of his authorship is known.
+A body of around ten thousand works credited to him are known.

 HONARARY CONSUL OF JAPAN